|

 8.

-CRRA processes about two million tons of trash a year.
+CRRA processes about 2 million tons of trash a year.
 This

 reduces the volume of what needs to be buried in sanitary landfills